bitstadium/HockeySDK-Android/README.md

 HockeySDK requires some permissions to be granted for its operation.
 These are:

-* `android.permission.ACCESS_NETWORK_STATE`: To verify if network connectivity is available, as a preliminary measure before sending crash reports, checking for updates, and transmitting feedback.
+* `android.permission.ACCESS_NETWORK_STATE`: Required to verify if network connectivity is available, as a preliminary measure before sending crash reports, checking for updates, and transmitting feedback.
 * `android.permission.INTERNET`: Required to actually transmit data to HockeyApp's servers for crash reports, update distribution and feedback.
-* `android.permission.WRITE_EXTERNAL_STORAGE`: For downloading app updates to a location that is reachable by the Android package installer which takes care of update installation.
+* `android.permission.WRITE_EXTERNAL_STORAGE`: Required for downloading app updates to a location that is availble to the Android package installer which takes care of update installation.

 HockeyApp registers these permissions with your app's `AndroidManifest.xml` through [manifest merging](http://tools.android.com/tech-docs/new-build-system/user-guide/manifest-merger).
-By default all three permissions get added to your app's manifest file.
+By default, all three permissions get added to your app's manifest file.

 ### 4.5.1 Removing external storage permission
-If your app does not require access to external storage – for example if it doesn't use HockeyApp's update distribution – you might remove the `WRITE_EXTERNAL_STORAGE` permission request since it's not needed by your app.
+If your app does not require access to external storage – for example if it doesn't use HockeyApp's update distribution – you might want to remove the `WRITE_EXTERNAL_STORAGE` permission request since it's might not be needed by your app.
 To perform this, use a [remove instruction](http://tools.android.com/tech-docs/new-build-system/user-guide/manifest-merger#TOC-tools:node-markers) for manifest merging:

 1. Open your `AndroidManifest.xml` file.
 2. Add the tools-namespace to the root element if not already present: